Triston Casas Player Props: Red Sox vs. Mets

 Triston Casas At The Plate

+- In 23 games this year (27.1%), Casas has picked up an RBI, and in 11 of those games (12.9%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 33 games this season (39.8%), including multiple runs in five games.
+- He has scored a run in 35 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.